 By the way, babies rarely get stuck in ideal positions for continued gestation and birth.

 Why Do We Think It’s Normal?

 Is it normal?
 Uh, no. It is assuredly not normal for babies to be jammed into the maternal pelvis unable to move around for days weeks or months before the onset of labor.
+This is actually the opposite of optimal fetal positioning.
 We think it’s normal because it’s common.
 However, common isn’t necessarily normal.
 How did we come up with the idea that fixation is normal for primips (first timers) in the first place?